 Our projects include:

-- The Undiagnosed Disease Programme – this is the first UDP in sub-Saharan Africa.
+- The Undiagnosed Disease Programme (UDP) – this is the first UDP in sub-Saharan Africa.
 We use whole exome sequencing and whole genome sequencing to find diagnoses for undiagnosed patients with rare diseases.
 Our current focus is on diagnosing paediatric patients as soon as possible, to be able to change medical treatment and management at the most impactful times.
-With time, we hope to include adult patients.
+With time, we hope to include more adult patients.
 It is never too late to receive a diagnosis!
 The results from the first year of the UDP have just been published in the American Journal of Medical Genetics Part A - of the first 100 patients, a diagnosis could be reached in 51 (a diagnostic yield of 51%).
 This is very encouraging, and shows that even in this understudied population of patients with rare diseases, exome sequencing has definitive utility.
 For this large project, we are also building and optimizing the bioinformatic pipelines - we are particularly interested in students and postdocs who are keen to contribute to this effort - please email email@example.com

 - Elucidating the genomic causes of Skeletal Dysplasias in South Africa using Next Generation Sequencing approaches - this project aims to identify existing or novel causal genes and variants underlying skeletal dysplasias in South African patients.
 Skeletal dysplasia is an umbrella term that encompasses over 400 skeletal disorders, each with varying levels of severity.
 Although a clinic-radiological diagnosis is possible in many skeletal disorders, we have increasingly appreciated the profound impact of having a definitive molecular genomics diagnosis to guide treatment and management.